Monday, April 1, 2024

 Yes, sir."

 I wished that the brothers had stuck to their guns and I had been thrown out of school, but my girlfriend was happy that I remained at Our Lord’s Health.
 Kyla liked her space.
+We stayed together until our senior year and religion had little to do with our faith in each other.
+I attended church with my parents until I graduated from high school.
+I never went again.

 Our numbers within the USA have grown to 20 million strong since 1971 and we are getting stronger, despite America having imprinted IN GOD WE TRUST on its money.

 Two summers ago I was at a pool party at my doctor’s house on Staten Island.
 We had attended a big Catholic college in Boston.
 Nick was BBQing burgers and Italian sausages.
-I was glad to be out of Brooklyn and intended on sleeping over in the spare bedroom.
+I was glad to be out of Brooklyn and intended on sleeping over in the basement bedroom.

 After three Margaritas and a glass of wine I told his wife the story of my scholarship.
 Her religion was a comfort to her and I said nothing to disparage her devotion, so Rose laughed at the funny parts.
 We knew each other over twenty years.